Oceania Market Research – SIS International

 • Workplace Flexibility: The Australian government pushed for better workplace flexibility, allowing employees better control of their working hours.
 This was accelerated during the pandemic as many small business owners and corporations granted flexible working arrangements to their employees.

 • Cyber Security: As many businesses perform flexible work schedules, it allows employees to work using their digital devices.
 Since sensitive data and information are included, businesses employ the expertise of cybersecurity professionals.
-The cyber security industry has since experienced growth from the surge of demand.
+The cybersecurity industry has since experienced growth from the surge of demand.

 Strengths in the Oceania Market